pablomarin/GPT-Azure-Search-Engine/README.md

 Note: (Pre-requisite) You need to have an Azure OpenAI service already created

 1. Fork this repo to your Github account.
-2. In Azure OpenAI studio, deploy these models: **Make sure that the deployment name is the same as the model name.**
+2. In Azure OpenAI studio, deploy these models (older models than the ones stated below won't work):
-   - "gpt-35-turbo"
-   - "gpt-35-turbo-16k"
-   - "gpt-4"
+   - "gpt-35-turbo-1106 (or newer)"
-   - "gpt-4-32k"
+   - "gpt-4-turbo-1106  (or newer)"
-   - "text-embedding-ada-002"
+   - "text-embedding-ada-002 (or newer)"
 3. Create a Resource Group where all the assets of this accelerator are going to be.
 Azure OpenAI can be in different RG or a different Subscription.
-4. ClICK BELOW to create all the Azure Infrastructure needed to run the Notebooks (Azure Cognitive Search, Cognitive Services, etc):
+4. ClICK BELOW to create all the Azure Infrastructure needed to run the Notebooks (Azure AI Search, Cognitive Services, etc):

 [![Deploy To Azure](https://aka.ms/deploytoazurebutton)](https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2Fpablomarin%2FGPT-Azure-Search-Engine%2Fmain%2Fazuredeploy.json)